 11:15 – The Conceptualization of “Barbarism” in Strabo’s Geography: the “Barbarian” of Greek and Latin Origins

-Tom Zhouhon Wang, Yale University
+Tom Zhuohun Wang, Yale University

 Alessandro Bonvini, University of Pavia